Skip to main content

 Amanda Slaunwhite

-Dr. Amanda Slaunwhite is a senior scientist at BCCDC and an assistant professor in the UBC School of Population & Public Health.
+Dr. Amanda Slaunwhite is an affiliate investigator with BCCDC and the Scientific Director for Correctional Health Services at BC Mental Health and Substance Use Services.
+She is an assistant professor in the UBC School of Population & Public Health.

 Research

-Dr. Slaunwhite is the co-Director of the Canadian Collaborative for Prison Health and Education at the University of British Columbia.
-At CCPHE, she leads projects on the governance of prison health care systems and peer-led interventions to improve reintegration post-release.
+Dr. Slaunwhite is the Scientific Director for Correctional Health Services at BC Mental Health and Substance Use Services where she leads a program of research focused on the delivery of health care in provincial correctional centres.
+Dr. Slaunwhite is the Director of the Canadian Collaborative for Prison Health and Education at the University of British Columbia.
 Dr. Slaunwhite holds a Michael Smith Health Research BC Scholar Award (2022-2027).

 Bio